 Car accidents are a leading cause of death every year.
-Distracted driving, driving under the influence, and poor weather conditions account for the majority of accidents caused on the road today.
-With texting becoming a major factor in distracted driving, many states have now created laws that prevent drivers from texting while operating a motor vehicle.
-Junior operators, or those that are under 18, have more stringent laws placed upon their use of cell phones than more experienced drivers.
+Distracted driving, driving under the influence (DUI) and poor weather conditions account for the majority of accidents caused on the road today.
+With texting becoming a major factor in distracted driving, many states have now created laws that prevent drivers from texting while operating motor vehicles.
+Junior operators, or those who are under 18, have more stringent laws placed upon their use of cellphones than more experienced drivers.

 Florida Car Accident Statistics 2013

 Car accident statistics for the state include the following:

 - In 2013, 768 drivers or passengers died, accounting for 32% of the deaths in accidents in Florida.

 - Four hundred twenty-seven people were killed in accidents involving a pickup or SUV.

 - The deaths in collisions involving SUVs and pickup trucks combined accounted for 18% of the deaths on the roads in Florida.

 - Twenty-two large-truck occupants were killed on the road in Florida, accounting for 1% of total fatalities.

 - Four hundred sixty motorcyclists were killed in Florida, which was 19% of the total deaths on the road.